-A decentralized blockchain network needs a consensus algorithm to replace the accountant, administrator, bank, or company who traditionally decides which transactions are valid and in which order they should appear in the ledger. .
-It not only functions as a decentralized firewall to prevent attacks and manipulation, but also as a way to store verified transactions page-by-page - or block-by-block - into the distributed ledger.
+A decentralized blockchain network needs a consensus algorithm to replace the accountant, administrator, bank, or company who traditionally decide which transactions are valid and in which order they should appear in the ledger.
+It not only functions as a decentralized firewall to prevent attacks and manipulation but also as a way to store verified transactions page-by-page - or block-by-block - into the distributed ledger.

-Ark’s DPoS consensus algorithm is a decentralised governance, utilising 51 main nodes to run the network and validate all transactions.
+Ark’s DPoS consensus algorithm is decentralized governance, utilizing 51 central nodes to run the network and validate all transactions.
 Every 8 seconds, all transactions are placed into a block and added to the blockchain if verified by these nodes.
 Each node verifies a block every 8 seconds.
 The order of each node is randomized after each round, although that is not fundamental to its security.

-The network rewards every verified block with 2 newly created Ark-tokens.
-An efficient Delegate can receive about 422 new Ark-Coins every day.
-This is a way to incentivise node runners to secure the network while introducing a small inflation rate to supply adoption.
-In this way, it is similar to bitcoin miners and the bitcoin network.
+The network rewards every verified block with two newly created ARK.
+An efficient Delegate can receive about 422 new ARK every day.
+This is a way to incentivize node operators to secure the network while introducing a small inflation rate to supply adoption.
+In this way, it is similar to Bitcoin mining.

-These 51 nodes are chosen by a decentralised voting system where every ARK token holder has a voice to elect which delegate nodes should validate transactions and run the network.
+These 51 nodes are chosen by a decentralized voting system where every ARK holder has a voice to elect which Delegate Bodes should validate transactions and run the network.
 Delegate Nodes ask for public votes quite similar to a political campaign.
-The node operator makes a proposal and the public holds them accountable to secure the network.
+The node operator makes a proposal, and the public holds them accountable to secure the network.
 Proposals can offer a wide variety of contributions, from creating a project to grow the ecosystem to sharing part of their earned block creation rewards.